-Attach files to documents if you want the files to be associated with a particular document.
-This means that when you are moving/copying documents, the attachments are copied together with the documents they are attached to.
-Also, pages on your site can be set up so that they can show files, usually images, attached to particular documents.
+Attach files to pages if you want the files to be associated with a particular page.
+This means that when you are moving/copying pages, the attachments are copied together with the pages they are attached to.
+Also, pages on your site can be set up so that they can show files, usually images, attached to particular pages.

 Content tree files